jakubvalenta/covid-berlin-scraper/README.md

 ## Usage

-This program works in three steps:
+This program works in several steps:

-1. Download press releases from the current RSS feed and save their metadata in a database in the passed cache directory:
+1. Download **press releases** from the current RSS feed and save their metadata to a database in the passed cache directory:

     ``` shell
     $ ./covid-berlin-scraper --cache my_cache_dir --verbose download-feed
     ```

-2. Download the current district table (_Verteilung in den Bezirken_) and save the data in a database in the passed cache directory:
+2. Download the current **district table** (_Verteilung in den Bezirken_) and save the data to a database in the passed cache directory:

     ``` shell
     $ ./covid-berlin-scraper --cache my_cache_dir --verbose download-district-table
     ```

-2. Download press releases from the press release archive and save their metadata in the same database:
+3. Download the current **dashboard** and save the data in a database to the passed cache directory:

     ``` shell
+    $ ./covid-berlin-scraper --cache my_cache_dir --verbose download-dashboard
+    ```

+4. (Optional) Download press releases from the **press release archive** and save their metadata to the same database:

+    ``` shell
     $ ./covid-berlin-scraper --cache my_cache_dir --verbose download-archives
     ```

-3. Download and parse the content of all press releases and district tables stored in the database and generate a CSV output:
+3. **Parse** the content of all press releases, district tables and dashboards stored in the database and generate a CSV output:

     ``` shell